 I support students who are interested in taking action on social and environmental issues.
 Our undergraduate volunteers identify issues and find ways to make meaningful change possible using resources provided by OPIRG.

 As new issues emerge, students are most often at the forefront.
 At OPIRG we provide infrastructure to amplify their work and help connect students to campus and community resources, skills development opportunities, and a safe environment to learn and experiment.

-I have a background in journalism, volunteer management, campus and community radio, and have been active in local movements and grassroots initiatives, including Transportation for Liveable Communities, Restore Cootes, Homes Not Bombs, Dundas Independent Video Association, et al.
+I have a background in journalism, volunteer management, campus and community radio, and have been active in local movements and grassroots initiatives, including Transportation for Liveable Communities, Restore Cootes, Homes Not Bombs, Dundas Independent Video Association, Hamilton Action for Social Change, et al.

 I am currently working part-time (15 hours a week)

 Randy, you were the one who introduced me to OPIRG and made me feel extremely welcomed as a new volunteer.
 You also encouraged me to apply for the Board of Directors and my two years on the Board were extremely valuable to me for my personal and professional growth.
 You have always been there to talk to us about our ideas and to brainstorm ways we can make them a reality, and have supported us the whole way.
 I believe I will be speaking on behalf of numerous OPIRG volunteers when I say that you have played a huge role in making our OPIRG experiences so precious.

 You have also often talked about innovative ways in which OPIRG McMaster can progress and make a bigger impact and your vision for OPIRG’s future is truly amazing.
 You have put in so much time and effort into this non-profit and OPIRG McMaster is really lucky to have you!
 I also believe that you are very passionate about your interests, hobbies, and beliefs and it is nice to watch you take action when it is required.